AlanMorel/WaveWarriors/README.md

 # WaveWarriors
-**WaveWarriors** is a zombie-style survival game on Windows and Mac.
-It was written using the Processing library and is played using an Xbox Controller.
+**WaveWarriors** is a local multiplayer zombie-style survival game on Windows and Mac.
+Play for as long as you can as the waves of enemies get larger, faster and stronger.
+Various power ups are scattered around the place to aid in your survival.
+The game was written using the Processing library in Java, and is played using Xbox Controllers.
+It supports up to 4 players so grab a few friends, connect your controllers and start working together!

 ## Technologies
 * [Processing](https://processing.org/reference/libraries/) - visual arts software